-Understanding your customers, providing good service, handling complaints well and staying in touch all help improve customer loyalty.
+Understanding customer needs, providing good service, handling customer complaints well and staying in regular touch all help improve customer loyalty.

 Make customer care a key part of your business strategy

 - Effective customer relationship management means organising your business to focus on the needs of customers.

-- Set out the levels of service you plan to offer your different customer types.
+- Set out the levels of service you plan to offer different customer types.
 For example, you might assign key account managers to your most profitable customers.

-- Make sure customer-facing employees have all the information they need to serve customers.
-Give them powers to make certain decisions independently.
+- Make sure customer-facing employees have all the information they need to effectively serve your customers.
+Empower them to act independently, where possible.

 - Draw up procedures for handling customer contact.
 For example, standards for speed and courtesy when answering phone calls.

 Learn as much about your different customer segments as you can

 - Find out what, when and how customers buy, and use this information to improve your service.

-- Use your database to record information about buying habits so you can tailor your service.
+- Use your CRM to record information about buying habits so you can tailor your service.
 For example, a travel agent could send customers information about their favourite resorts at the time they normally book holidays.

 - Generate opportunities for customer feedback.